 What is the Next Step?

-This is the first year FRC team f(x) #6004 is acting to help in the #FIRSTLikeAGirl initiative to get girls in the Johnston County area more active and excited about STEM.
-We plan to share resources for free tech classes for girls in high school and middle school as well as in-person community events for middle schoolers and elementary schoolers.
+This is the second year FRC team f(x) #6004 is acting to help in the #FIRSTLikeAGirl initiative to get girls in the Johnston County area more active and excited about STEM.
+We plan and have shared resources for free tech classes for girls in high school and middle school as well as in-person community events for middle schoolers and elementary schoolers.
 Keep checking this site often for updates.

 On December 4th, through a partnership with Clayton Library and Oak Ridge Computer Science Girls out of Tennessee, our SWENext club hosted a free Intro to VR class.
 It was for 5th through 8th grade girls with the intention to inspire and engage them in STEM.

 TechGirlz (6th-8th): “TechGirlz is a nonprofit program of Creating IT Futures, a 501(c)3 nonprofit of CompTIA, that inspires middle school girls to explore the possibilities of technology to empower their future careers.
 TechGirlz is accomplishing its mission through the creation of free, fun, interactive “TechShopz” led by industry professionals, community leaders, and students.” www.techgirlz.org

 ORCSGirls (5th-8th) “Founded 2017.
 Our mission is to inspire middle school girls to actively explore the possibilities of technology to empower their future careers.
 We are organizing coding and technology workshops for Middle School girls in the Oak Ridge area and beyond.” www.orcsgirls.org

 Technovation Girls (6th-8th): “We are a global tech education nonprofit that empowers girls and families to become leaders, creators, and problem-solvers.
 We offer two programs – Technovation Girls and Technovation Families – which bring kids and adults together to solve big problems in their communities.”